 The Long Road Back

-It was a long path back to the movies, starting on Broadway in The Philadelphia Story, a show tailored to Hepburn’s unique talents.
-But thanks to Kate’s own perseverance and the extraordinary foresight of Howard Hughes, Katharine Hepburn would once again find herself on top of the town that had deserted her, this time fully in control of her career.
+Kate’s road back to the movies started on Broadway in The Philadelphia Story, a show tailored to her unique talents.
+Thanks to her own perseverance and the extraordinary foresight of Howard Hughes, Katharine Hepburn would once again find herself on top of Hollywood, the town that had deserted her.
+This time around, Kate would be fully in control of her career.

-Let’s go through the plot of The Philadelphia Story (1940)—the film version that is—then I’ll cover Kate’s life in the wake of the “box office poison” label, including her romance with Howard Hughes and the Hurricane of 1938.
-Then it’s all about Kate’s comeback in The Philadelphia Story on Broadway, and how she used the play as leverage to reprise her role in the film adaptation of the show.
+We’ll go through the plot of The Philadelphia Story (1940)—the film version that is, and Kate’s life in the wake of the “box office poison” label.
+Then we’ll cover Kate’s comeback in The Philadelphia Story on Broadway, and how she used the play as leverage to reprise her role on film.

 And bring Hollywood to its knees.